 There are legitimate concerns regarding the importation of puppies which must be addressed holistically in order to take into account those currently importing puppies or travelling legitimately.
 Any solution must recognise that, in order to halt the importation of puppies, the supply of domestically bred puppies needs to generally meet the levels of demand.
 As long as the domestic puppy supply is unable to meet the demand, there will be a gap for importers to fill.

-In light of the continuing and significant suffering of puppies caught up in the illegal import trade and the potential disease risks, the status quo cannot be allowed to continue.
-It’s clear to us that existing regulations are not providing adequate protection for our dogs.
+In light of the significant suffering of puppies caught up in the illegal import trade, and the potential disease risks which they pose, it is clear that existing importation regulations do not provide adequate protection for dogs, both those being imported and the existing native population.

 Protection of legitimate movement